RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

       #SBATCH --tmp=20G                 # requesting 20 GB (1 GB = 1,024 MB) local scratch

       # explicitly copy input files from DFS/CRSP to $TMPDIR
-      # note, $TMPDIR already exists for your job
+      # note, $TMPDIR is already created for your job by SLURM
       cd $TMPDIR
       cp /pub/myacount/path/to/my/jobs/data/*dbfiles  $TMPDIR

       # create a directory for the application output
       mkdir -p $TMPDIR/output

-      # your job commands are here
+      # your job commands, this is just one possible example
       # output from application goes to $TMPDIR/output/
       mapp -tf 45 -o $TMPDIR/output     # program output directory is specified via -o flag mapp2  > $TMPDIR/output/mapp.out  # program output in a specific file

       # explicitly copy output files from $TMPDIR to DFS/CRSP
-      mv $TMPDIR/output/* /pub/myaccount/myrun134/
+      mv $TMPDIR/output/* /pub/myaccount/myDesiredDir/

    In this scenario, Slurm job is run in :tt:`$TMPDIR` which is much faster for the disk I/O, then the program output is copied back as a big write